faizakhan100/faizakhan100/README.md

-HI,
+ Hi, github member
-looking towerds the best project , you are n right track. have a right destination
+ if you are looking great project so congragulation, you are in the correct track. have a right destination.